-The Social and Sustainable Housing fund (SASH) was launched in May 2019 and successfully raised and allocated £64.5m.
+The first Social and Sustainable Housing fund (SASH) was launched in May 2019 and successfully raised and allocated £64.5m.

-The fund provides flexible secured loans of between £2 million and £5 million.
+SASH II provides flexible secured loans of between £2 million and £10 million.
 We look for social sector organisations that have experience of providing both housing and a high degree of support to disadvantaged clients.

 To improve the lives of vulnerable individuals by increasing their access to safe, stable and appropriate housing.